 The most important performance metric is median error, the distance at which 50% of positioning estimates are more accurate, and 50% are less.
 For example, a 3.5-meter median error means that half of all location estimates fall within 3.5 meters of the true position.

-This image shows the published building radio environment model #1892 for Mattehuset1.
+This image above shows the published building radio environment model #1892 for Mattehuset1.

 - There are a total of 98 available models.